 - And just in case you run across a fascinating person and want to take their portrait, Easy Release includes a standard model release form that your subject can sign with touch (Android | Apple iOS).

-8. X-Rite ColorChecker Mini Classic.
+WhiBal White Balance Card.
 Some outdoor lighting situations can be difficult to color balance.
-This most often happens when the light comes through foliage or reflects off of a colored rock.
-X-Rite makes color checkers of many different sizes; the ColorChecker Mini Classic is the smallest and will comfortably fit in your pocket.
+This most often happens when the light comes through foliage or reflects off of colored rock.
+This white balance card is about the size of an index card and is made of sturdy plastic.
 Put it in the same light as your subject and take a photo for color balancing in post-processing.
-Check it out here – it does cost $50 but has other applications like setting white & black points and creating camera color profiles.
+There are some cheaper alternatives, but I’d recommend the WhiBal card for the most accurate results.

-1. Lens Cleaning Solution.
+Lens Cleaning Solution.
 These small pump bottles do take up a small amount of space, but if you can afford it, bring one.
-There are just some times where the LensPen can’t remove everything.
-This spray is safe for lens coatings and will get all the haze off your glass.
+Sometimes, the LensPen and lens wipes can’t remove everything, and a bottle like this is nice to have.
 It’s included in kits like the one mentioned above.

-3. iPad Mini & GNARBOX.
-If I have the room to carry these, it’s the best way to process photos without a laptop!
-The GNARBOX acts as backup storage & processor, and the iPad Mini serves as the screen.
-Used with Lightroom Mobile, this is a robust processing solution.
+Tablet & external storage.
+If you have the room to carry these, it’s the best way to process photos without a laptop!

-5. Portable Battery Charger.
-And now that I’m using a smartphone to record a GPS track, GNARBOX & iPad Mini to process photos, and probably burning through camera batteries, I need a way to keep these juiced up!
+Portable Battery Charger.
+And now that you’re using a smartphone to record a GPS track, have backup storage devices, and probably burning through camera batteries, you need a way to keep these juiced up!
 Anker makes a great line of portable chargers; I’ve never run out of battery juice on extended trips using the Anker PowerCore 20100 (review here).
 Don’t forget the cables!

-3. External Flash.
-Natural light portraits are great, but there might be some times where you’ll anticipate taking portraits of people and will want an artificial light source.
+External Flash.
+Natural light portraits are great, but there might be times when you’ll anticipate taking portraits of people and want an artificial light source.

 - Get the flash off the camera.
-You can buy cheap but reliable triggers & flash units from Godox; check out this post for how to put together a cheap off-camera travel flash kit.
+You can buy cheap but reliable triggers & flash units from Godox; check out this article for how to assemble a cheap off-camera travel flash kit.

 - Carry a small light modifier if you have the room.
 The Rogue FlashBender is very portable; it can be used as a reflector, snoot, gobo, and even modified as a softbox with an additional small kit.
 Multi-use is the name of the game!